 Although Canadian police acts vest authority in responsible Ministers, the model of governmental policing would be sensitive to developments within government that affect the relationship between civil servants and the government of the day.
 Thus the involvement of central agencies such as the Cabinet in the Nicholson affair or the Prime Minister's Office in the APEC affair would not be seen as unusual given the important role of such central agencies in government.
-Political scientist Donald Savoie has observed in his important study Governing from the Centre that the relationship between the RCMP commissioner "and the prime minister through the PCO...has become so close over the past twenty years or so that the minister responsible- the Solicitor General-...is now effectively cut out of some of the most important discussions and decisions."
+Political scientist Donald Savoie has observed in his important study Governing from the Centre that the relationship between the RCMP commissioner "and the prime minister through the PCO...has become so close over the past twenty years or so that the minister responsible- the Solicitor General...is now effectively cut out of some of the most important discussions and decisions."
 Thus the model of governmental policing would also accept that post-September 11 changes in governance through the creation of a new Ministry of Public Safety, a national security advisor within the PCO and a Cabinet Committee on security matters, may require a fundamental re-orientation of older models of the RCMP being accountable to government through the Solicitor General.
-The fact that the formal title of Solicitor General, with its claim to be a Law Officer of the Crown with some independence from Cabinet on some matters107, has been re-named both federally and in Ontario would also be accepted by proponents of governmental policing as a sign that government and the police alike must respond to changes in society.
+The fact that the formal title of Solicitor General, with its claim to be a Law Officer of the Crown with some independence from Cabinet on some matters 104, has been re-named both federally and in Ontario would also be accepted by proponents of governmental policing as a sign that government and the police alike must respond to changes in society.
+Governmental co-ordination is also justified because of the intergovernmental nature of much policing, including the need to co-ordinate the efforts of municipal, provincial and federal forces in Canada and with various police forces outside of Canada.
 Policing in this model is not fundamentally different from any other governmental service and as such is subject to the re-organization and direction that may be provided to any group of civil servants.
 The main difference between the models of democratic and governmental policing is that the later does not insist that all governmental direction to the police be channeled through the responsible Minister.